hmem-workshop/hmem-workshop.github.io/index.md

 The accepted submissions will be included in the IEEE Cluster 2024 proceedings.
 The authors of accepted submissions can also opt out of publication, and only give a talk.

-Submissions must use the template for the (IEEE Cluster 2024 proceedings)[https://clustercomp.org/2024/papers/].
+Submissions must use the template for the [IEEE Cluster 2024 proceedings](https://clustercomp.org/2024/papers/).
 Three kinds of submissions are possible:

 - Full papers: 8 pages (including references), must not include author names (double-blind review).